spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/vertebral-labeling/manual-labeling-c2c3.rst

 :Output files/folders:
    * ``label_c2c3.nii.gz`` : An image containing the single-voxel label as selected in the GUI coordinate picker.

 You can then pass this resulting file to the ``sct_label_vertebrae`` function via the ``-initlabel`` argument.
-This replaces the C2-C3 detecion part of the algorithm, but preserves the remaining automated labeling steps.
+This replaces the C2-C3 detection part of the algorithm, but preserves the remaining automated labeling steps.

 .. code:: sh